felipensp/tester/README.md

 # tester
-Test suite tool for finding and running categorized test cases
+Test suite tool for finding and running test cases